top of page

 A coach initially only enables one thing: a conversation and an encounter in which someone is explicitly listened to with the aim of gaining new insights.
 The coach does not solve the other person's problems, but facilitates the search for meaning.

-And what is Somatic Coaching?
+What is Body-oriented Somatic Coaching?

 ‘Soma’ comes from the Greek and means ‘body’.
 Somatic coaching is body-orientated coaching that focuses on the whole person - body and spirit, emotion and mind.
-Sometimes this is also called ‘bodymind’, which refers to the body's implicit knowledge of its inner and outer connections and organic intelligence.
+Sometimes this is also called ‘bodymind’ (Margaret Price, among others), which refers to the body's implicit knowledge of its inner and outer connections and organic intelligence.
 Even if we include cognitive processes, there is always an openness to wanting to perceive what the body has to tell us.
 It is important to distinguish between conceptual and physical or embodied self-perception - and that since the Enlightenment, the latter, ‘primitive’ self-perception has been neglected.
 It was only during the period of climate change and the ‘Anthropocene’ that it was slowly recognised that humans are part of nature and its laws.
 If only the conceptual part of us works, which follows constructs, sooner or later people feel distanced and alienated from nature and ultimately from themselves.

 Humans are also nature.